expressvpn/expressvpn_leak_testing/docs/setting_up_test_machines.md

 These docs details how to fully setup a Mac, Linux or Windows machine so that it can run the leak test tools.

-Note that mobile devices currently don't need this setup as they can't run the python test suite.
+Note that mobile devices currently don't need this setup as they can't run the Python test suite.

 Test device setup can be simplified by using the provided ansible scripts.
 See TODO for how to use ansible for setup.
 The result of following the steps below or using ansible is the same.